Travel Facts, 33 curious and fun travel topics

 Maybe the language that you speak affects you more than you think.
 A study of the top 10 most used languages globally (English, Mandarin, French, Spanish, Portuguese, Indonesian, German, Korean, Russian and Arabic) showed that Spanish is the happiest language, followed by Portuguese, English, German and French.

-Possibly this is one of the reasons why Spain is in the top 10 or top 5 countries globally by life expectancy, and some media are reporting it is well placed to overtake Japan in two decades.
+Possibly this is one of the reasons why Spain gets so many visitors, and why it is in the top 10 or top 5 countries globally by life expectancy.

 6. FICUS – France, Italy, China, USA and Spain are the top 5 countries that attract most tourists in the world.